 In July 2022, a small work program of geological mapping, sampling and reprocessing (3D Inversion) of historical Induced Polarization surveys were completed.
-In September 2022 the company conducted a helicopter supported airborne magnetic survey over the property.
+In September 2022, the company conducted a helicopter supported airborne magnetic survey over the property.
 Future work will be geophysical inversion of the magnetic data and incorporation of the former inverted induced polarization data into a full "3D" based compilation.

 All project analytical work was performed by Bureau Veritas in Vancouver, BC.
 Rocks were crushed, split and pulverized with a subset of 250 g rock sieved to 200 mesh and analyzed for gold by fire assay fusion Au by ICP-ES 30 and soils were analyzed by selecting an 80-mesh subsample and analyses by aqua-regia and Ultratrace ICP-MS analysis.
+Preparations will begin in October 2023 for an anticipated drill program in 2024.